Forming a US LLC from Pakistan: Complete Guide (2026)

 | Charging order protection (single-member) | Explicit statutory protection (WY § 17-29-503) | Uncertain |

-The $240/yr cost difference between Wyoming and Delaware adds up: $1,200 over five years.
-Delaware's advantage — the Court of Chancery — is designed for multi-party corporate disputes between shareholders and boards of directors.
-A single-member LLC with one owner and no board does not benefit from this court system.
+That $240/yr gap adds up to $1,200 over five years.
+Delaware's advantage -- the Court of Chancery -- exists for multi-party corporate disputes between shareholders and boards.
+A single-member LLC with one owner and no board gets nothing from that court system.

-For the full cost breakdown including formation service fees, registered agent costs, and annual maintenance, see How Much Does It Cost to Form a US LLC as a Non-Resident?
+Full cost breakdown: How Much Does It Cost to Form a US LLC as a Non-Resident?

 Step 2: Form the LLC

-LLC formation requires filing Articles of Organization with the state's Secretary of State.
-The process is the same for Pakistani founders as for any non-resident — no US citizenship, residency, or visa is required to form a US LLC.
+LLC formation means filing Articles of Organization with the state's Secretary of State.
+No US citizenship, residency, or visa required.
+The process is identical for Pakistani founders as for any other non-resident.

 What is needed to form the LLC: